 For Salt clients, remote commands are run from the /tmp/ directory on the client.
 To ensure that remote commands work accurately, do not mount /tmp with the noexec option.
+For more information, see Administration > Troubleshooting.

 All commands run from the Remote Commands page are executed as root on clients.
 Wildcards can be used to run commands across any number of systems.
 Always take extra care to check your commands before issuing them.